Social Tennis 2021

 - Courts are filled in the order people come in.

 - You can play on the court of your ranking or one below but understand playing on a lower court will lower your ranking.

-- The score sheets will be gathered at the end of each night and Julia will enter the scores and publish the rankings once each week for the first Social Tennis night of the next week.
+- The score sheets will be gathered at the end of each night and an event organizer will enter the scores and publish the rankings once each week for the first Social Tennis night of the next week.

 - When we have more people than spaces on courts, we follow this process.

 - You can sub in to the court of your ranking or 1 lower only, providing that there are not 4 people also waiting on that court.
 Understand the scoring system and that by subbing down a court, you may lower your running average or rank.

 - Before subs are done, all players move courts after their sets, 1st place moves up a court, 4th place moves down a court.

 - Then players that have been waiting come on to the court and take off people in this order:

 - The player that just came down from the higher court.

 - The player that finished 3rdon the last set